developmentseed/eoAPI/README.md

 ```

 Note: services might have incompatible dependencies, which you can resolve by using a virtual environment for each service

----

-## Deployment

-This repository has current runtimes that are consistently updated with new functionality.

-The services can be deployed locally via docker with `docker-compose up`.
-The official runtimes can be launched with `docker compose -f docker-compose.official.yml up stac-fastapi titiler-pgstac tipg`.

-Two Infrastructure as Code (IaC) repositories are available:
-- [eoapi-cdk](https://github.com/developmentseed/eoapi-cdk): A set of AWS CDK constructs to deploy eoAPI services
-- [eoapi-k8s](https://github.com/developmentseed/eoapi-k8s): IaC and Helm charts for deploying eoAPI services on AWS and GCP

-Finally, [eoapi-template](https://github.com/developmentseed/eoapi-template) is an AWS CDK app that shows how to configure the eoapi-cdk constructs.

 ## Contribution & Development